SANJEEDA786/Fraud-Detection-Capstone/README.md

 ### Pay Sim Finanicial Logs

 This notebook will tackle a problem that comes from a [PaySim](http://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1058442&dswid=7771) Simulator which has provided a dataset of simulated transactions from one month of financial logs.
 The logs came from a mobile money service within an unknown African nation.
 In, this next cells I will use this dataset to review some supervised learning approaches to detection.
 Agents in this dataset are attempting to control customers accounts and empty the funds by transferring to another account and then cashing out of the system.
-The "isflaggedfraud" feature in the dataset is flag this active when someone attempts to transact more than 200,000.
+The "isflaggedfraud" feature in the dataset is flag and is active when someone attempts to transact more than 200,000.
 We will drop this feature from our supervised model as it is a form of data leakage as all 'isflaggedfraud" transactions are fraudulent transactions.

 ```python